Class plans for BJJ instructors

 Generate.

-A complete plan in under a minute.
+A complete plan in minutes.
 The tool will not repeat a featured technique you taught inside your repeat window, so coverage keeps moving forward.

 3. Step iii